advancedtelematic/quickcheck-state-machine/talk/bobkonf-2018/slides.md

     - What are property based tests?
     - Why are they so effective?
-* Basic idea and motivation behind how the library applies property based testing principles to stateful programs
+* Basic idea and motivation behind how the library applies property based testing principles to stateful and concurrent programs
-* Demo, sequential property
+* Demo
-* How we can get concurrent tests (catch race conditions) for free via linearisation
+    - Sequential property (catches logic and specification bugs)
-* Demo, concurrent property
+    - Concurrent property (catches race conditions)
 * Comparison to other tools

 ---